-Suppose "\EXAMPLE\O\CALC.OBJ" was older than "\EXAMPLE\C\CALC.C".
-The lack of a command list in the explicit rule with "CALC.OBJ" as a target causes the ".c.obj" implicit rule to be invoked for "CALC.OBJ".
-At this time, the file "\EXAMPLE\O\CALC.C" is not found so an error is reported indicating that "CALC.OBJ" could not be updated.
+Suppose "\EXAMPLE\O\CALC.OBJ" was older than "\EXAMPLE\SRC\CALC.FOR".
+The lack of a command list in the explicit rule with "CALC.OBJ" as a target causes the ".for.obj" implicit rule to be invoked for "CALC.OBJ".
+At this time, the file "\EXAMPLE\O\CALC.FOR" is not found so an error is reported indicating that "CALC.OBJ" could not be updated.
 How may implicit rules be useful in larger applications if they will only search the current directory for the dependent file?
-We must specify more information about the dependent extension (in this case ".C").
+We must specify more information about the dependent extension (in this case ".FOR").
 We do this by associating a path with the dependent extension as follows: